 What is business process reengineering?
 It cannot be easy to define because it is a broad term that encompasses many different concepts.

-Generally speaking, it is the analysis and redesign of business processes to improve efficiency and effectiveness.
+Generally speaking, business processes are analyzed and redesigned to improve efficiency and effectiveness.

 Business process reengineering definition